GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 * Custom green: #198754
 * Main background colour: #222
 * Font color against the Black-Grey background: #ffffff8c
+* Font color for links against backgrounds and table elements: #9C9A9A
 * background for Navbar and Footer: #212529
 * font-color against Navbar and Footer background: #6c757d